-Aggravated assault under paragraphs (1) and (6) of subsection b. of this section is a crime of the second degree; under paragraphs (2), (7), (9), and (10) of subsection b. of this section is a crime of the third degree; under paragraphs (3) and (4) of subsection b. of this section is a crime of the fourth degree; and under paragraph (5) of subsection b. of this section is a crime of the third degree if the victim suffers bodily injury, or if, during the course of a riot, the

-- victim is struck with or an object is thrown at the victim, in which case the presumption of non-imprisonment set forth in subsection e. of N.J.S.2C:44-1 for a first offense of a crime of the third degree shall not apply, and a mandatory period of six months imprisonment shall apply, otherwise it is a crime of the fourth degree.
-Aggravated assault under paragraph (8) of subsection b. of this section is a crime of the third degree if the victim suffers bodily injury; if the victim suffers significant bodily injury or serious bodily injury it is a crime of the second degree.
-Aggravated assault under paragraph (11) of subsection b. of this section is a crime of the third degree.
-Aggravated assault under paragraph (12) or (13) of subsection b. of this section is a crime of the third degree but the presumption of non-imprisonment set forth in subsection e. of N.J.S.2C:44-1 for a first offense of a crime of the third degree shall not apply.
-Aggravated assault under paragraph (14) of subsection b. of this section is a crime of the third degree. - c.
+21 Aggravated assault under paragraphs (1) and (6) of subsection b.
+22 of this section is a crime of the second degree; under paragraphs 23 (2), (7), (9), and (10) of subsection b. of this section is a crime of 24 the third degree; under paragraphs (3) and (4) of subsection b. of 25 this section is a crime of the fourth degree; and under paragraph (5) 26 of subsection b. of this section is a crime of the third degree if the 27 victim suffers bodily injury, or if, during the course of a riot, an 28 object is thrown at or strikes a law enforcement officer, described in 29 subparagraph (a) of paragraph (5) of this subsection, or the law 30 enforcement officer is otherwise struck, the presumption of non-31 imprisonment set forth in subsection e. of N.J.S.2C:44-1 for a first offense of a crime of the third degree shall not apply, and a 32 33 mandatory period of six months imprisonment shall apply, 34 otherwise it is a crime of the fourth degree.
+Aggravated assault 35 under paragraph (8) of subsection b. of this section is a crime of the 36 third degree if the victim suffers bodily injury; if the victim suffers 37 significant bodily injury or serious bodily injury it is a crime of the 38 second degree.
+Aggravated assault under paragraph (11) of 39 subsection b. of this section is a crime of the third degree.
+40 Aggravated assault under paragraph (12) or (13) of subsection b. of 41 this section is a crime of the third degree but the presumption of 42 non-imprisonment set forth in subsection e. of N.J.S.2C:44-1 for a 43 first offense of a crime of the third degree shall not apply.
+44 Aggravated assault under paragraph (14) of this subsection is a 45 crime of the third degree.
+46 c.
 (1) A person is guilty of assault by auto or vessel when the person drives a vehicle or vessel recklessly and causes either serious bodily injury or bodily injury to another.
 Assault by auto or vessel is a crime of the fourth degree if serious bodily injury results and is a disorderly persons offense if bodily injury results.
 Proof that the defendant was operating a hand-held wireless telephone while driving a motor vehicle in violation of section 1 of P.L.2003, c.310 (C.39:4-97.3) may give rise to an inference that the defendant was driving recklessly.